kemanedonfack/aws-scale-wordpress/README.md

     ]
   }
 }
 ```

-Additionally, we replace the reference to the previous EC2 instances with the Auto Scaling Group in the following data block:
+Additionally, we replace the reference to the previous EC2 instances with the Auto Scaling Group in the following data block

 ```terraform
 data "aws_instances" "production_instances" {